Stimulating Diffusion Model for Image Denoising via Adaptive Embedding and Ensembling: Method

-In this part, we describe the procedure for ensembling to reduce distortion.
-The main influencing factor between perception and distortion is the additional noise item.
-It includes two aspects, its frequency and the Gaussian noise in it.
-Thus our ensembling strategy includes adjusting the sampling times and repeating the inference process.
+In this section, we will describe the procedure for the ensembling method.
+Our embedding method is tasked with adjusting distortion and perception based on specific requirements.
+The primary factor influencing distortion and perception is the stochasticity brought by the Gaussian noise in the additional noise item.
+In practice, excessive stochasticity can lead to significant distortion in the final denoised image.
+In theory, moderate stochasticity can facilitate convergence to better results~\cite{song2019generative}.
+Thus our ensembling strategy involves adjusting the sampling times to control stochasticity in one inference process and averaging the images obtained from multiple inferences to converge to higher quality.

-As for frequency of the additional noise item, it is determined by the number of sampling times, as it appers in each sampling process.
-A larger number of sampling times allows for more refinement and introducing more stochasticity, resulting in a more detailed image with better perceptual performance.
+Firstly we constrain the stochasticity in one inference.
+The level of stochasticity is primarily determined by the number of sampling times since the additional noise item appears in each sampling process.
+A higher number of sampling times{ $S_t$} allows for more refinement and introduces more stochasticity, resulting in a more detailed image with improved perceptual quality.
 However, this also leads to a smaller weighted noisy image $y$ at each iteration, which reduces its controllability at the same time.
-Therefore, larger sampling times generally yield better perceptual performance but also result in larger distortion.
+Therefore, larger sampling times generally yield better perceptual quality but also result in larger distortion.
 To adjust distortion and perception, we recommend adjusting the number of sampling times according to the desired outcome.
-To reduce distortion, setting sampling times to be less than 10 is enough.
+To reduce distortion, setting sampling times to be less than 10 is typically sufficient.

-Furthermore, the Gaussian noise in the additional noise item introduces stochasticity into the sampling process.
-This enables generating multiple clean images for the same noisy image when the sampling times are greater than one.
-To reduce distortion, we repeat inference process multiple times to generate multiple restored images for the same noisy input, and the average of all candidate images is taken.
-This approach tends to improve the final denoising results.
-Because the average of multiple restored images is more likely to correspond to the true clean image, which has the highest probability among all possible candidate images.
+Furthermore, we enhance the denoised images through the stochasticity in multiple inferences.
+The Gaussian noise in the additional noise item introduces stochasticity into the sampling process.
+This enables generating multiple clean images for the same noisy image when the sampling times are greater than one. { Thus, we propose an ensembling approach based on the Monte Carlo method to utilize the stochasticity of multiple inferences.
+Specifically, we repeat the inference process multiple times to generate multiple candidate denoised images for the same noisy input.
+We refer to the repetition times of inference as $R_t$, and the candidate denoised image as $c_i$.
+Additionally, we incorporate the Minimum Mean Square Error (MMSE) averaging \cite{guo2005mutual} to further enhance the ensembling method.
+The final denoised image is expressed as